Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Bias in LLM Recommendations

 Next in Fig. \ref{fig:regioncontext}, we demonstrate the impact of the social status context in the presence of cultural/regional information.
 We again consider two different scenarios which include the recommendation of mystery books and comedy movies.
 First, we observe that the number of recommended mystery books is always significantly lower in the impoverished class compared to the affluent people for both North-American (NAM) and South-American (SAM) people.
-In the comedy-movie scenario, while there may be a limited amount of bias between the NAM-impoverished and SAM-impoverished people, there exists a significant bias between the NAM-affluent and SAM-affluent classes.
-Thus, Figs. \ref{fig:gendercontext} and \ref{fig:regioncontext} motivate us to further investigate the underlying bias within the recommendation system because of the combination of demographic/cultural and contextual information.
+In the comedy-movie case, while there may be a limited amount of bias between the NAM-impoverished and SAM-impoverished people, there exists a significant bias between the NAM-affluent and SAM-affluent classes.
+Thus, Figs. \ref{fig:gendercontext} and \ref{fig:regioncontext} motivate us to investigate the underlying bias within the recommendations due to the combination of demographic/cultural and contextual information.
+These findings also emphasize that context can either mitigate or intensify existing cultural and demographic biases in LLM-based recommendations.